cpjobling/eg-247-textbook/_build/fourier_series/1/trig_fseries.md

 * If the function is *odd*, or *even* or has *half-wave symmetry* we can compute $a_n$ and $b_n$ by integrating from $0\to \pi$ and multiplying by 2.
 * If we have *half-wave symmetry* we can compute $a_n$ and $b_n$ by integrating from $0\to \pi/2$ and multiplying by 4.

-(For more details see page 7-10 of the textbook)
+(For more details see page 7-10 of Karris)

 ## Computing coefficients of Trig.
 Fourier Series in Matlab